marceluxvk/vagrant-k8s-ha/examples/example2-service_integration/README.md

 ```

 And you will see the number of instances of bartenders you have

 ```shell
 NAME                                             READY     STATUS    RESTARTS   AGE       IP            NODE example2-bartender-deployment-3738030372-jcb96   1/1       Running   0          1d        172.30.14.2   kube1.local
 ```
-No we need to create the service
+Now we need to create the service

 ```shell
 $ kubectl create -f bartender/service.yaml